EngineHub/CraftBookDocs/source/mechanics/ics/index.rst

 :doc:`MC4100`     FULL SUBTR     Full Subtractor               A compact full-subtractor                                                        3I3O   No
 :doc:`MC4110`     HALF SUBTR     Half Subtractor               A compact half-subtractor                                                        3I3O   No
 :doc:`MC4200`     DISPATCH       Dispatcher                    Outputs the centre input on the appropriate outputs when input is high.
 3I3O   No
+:doc:`MC6020`     RANDOM 5       Random 5-Bit                  Randomly sets the outputs on high.
+SI5O   No
 ================= ============== ============================= ================================================================================ ====== ===============